 Commentary.
 This district includes the most rural parts of the Town.
 These areas are not only environmentally fragile; roads that can handle large traffic increases do not serve them.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Mobile Home Park / RV Park District (MHRV)

 This area is designated to provide for an area to develop Mobile Home and/or RV Parks.
-The district is intended for high density, single family residential development that is designed consistent with Appendix 8 and Appendix 9 of the Town of Sorrento Unified Land Development Code.
+The district is intended for high density, single family residential development that is designed consistent with Appendix IV of the Town of Sorrento Unified Land Development Code.
 This district is intended to ensure a suitable living environment in Mobile Home and/or RV parks and to ensure the compatibility of such developments with adjacent property.

 Properties shall only be considered for this zoning designation if they are located outside of the most up-to-date 100 year flood plain designation according to the FEMA/FIRMS map and immediately adjacent to a piece of property that is already zoned MU, CC or MHRV.